mattriley/agile-avatars/task-helpers/readme-gen/src/README-TEMPLATE.md

 A familiar presentation/domain/data __layered architecture__ has been used to manage __separation of concerns__.
 This is a common approach to modularise backend applications and therefore I hypothesise this design will be more approachable for backend developers.

-## Architectural components
+## Modules

+During initialisation, all source files comprising a module are loaded and aggregated into a plain object graph.
+This is helpful for builing a mental model, shifting the reasoning about the design from files to modules.
+Each module has a clear purpose and dependencies between modules are explicitly defined.
+See [Initialisation](#initialisation) for more details.

 ### Components

-A plain object graph containing only _component builder functions_.
+An aggregation of _component builder functions_.

 A __component builder function__ returns an object deriving [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) using closures to react to both user interaction and state changes (via subscriptions), may self-mutate, and interact with services.